jeffreymeng/usaco/README.md

 **Problem Difficulty:** The Platinum division was not created until the 2015-16 season, thus solutions listed as bronze below from before 2015-16 are generally equivalent in terms of difficulty to problems from the Silver division 2015-16 season and after.

-**Purpose of solutions:** Solutions to contests Dec 2018 and later have been submitted to a contest during it's session, while solutions to contests before have been done as practice and submitted in analysis mode.
+**\*** denotes a score that was not acheived during a contest.
+Either the program was revised after the contest to get a better score, or the program was written after the contest.